 The locomotive is based on the three Hunslet 0-4-0 Saddle Tanks (Linda, Blanche & Charles) supplied new to the 1ʹ10¾ʺ gauge Penrhyn Quarry Railway between 1883 & 1893.
 After the closure of that system in 1962 Linda & Blanche were acquired by the Ffestiniog Railway and in 1970 they were modified to a 2-4-0 wheel arrangement by the addition of a leading pony truck.
 It is in this form that Agapanthus was loosely modelled, though with a further trailing axle as a 2-4-2.

 Later on in its life, it came into the hands of the late Matthew Kerr.
-Keith Stratton, owner of Ingfield Manor Railway at the time, offered to overhaul the engine for Matthew, but unfortunately, Keith passed away before finishing the overhaul and had only finished work on the tender bogies.
+At this time, Keith Stratton (owner of Ingfield Manor Railway), offered to overhaul the engine for Matthew.
+Unfortunately, Keith passed away before finishing the overhaul and had only finished work on the tender bogies.
 The loco then ended up in a garage at Christ's Hospital School.
 This is where Paul first saw the loco.
 He went on to write to Matthew and came to the agreement that he would put the loco back to steam, with Matthew owning 5% of it.